ALS & Children/Youth

 Allow them to ask questions and be prepared to answer them

 Your children will likely have questions for you.
 It is important that you are prepared to answer them to the best of your ability.
 ALS is a complex disease, and some questions will be hard for you to answer because you may not know the answer yourself.
-If you do not know the answer to a question, let your children know.
+If you do not know the answer to a question, let your children know, and don't hesitate to seek out support to get the answers you deserve.

 Keep the conversation open